 The results.
 As measured, dips included.

-The first AI Overview citations on tracked category queries arrived inside 12 weeks of launch — on a domain that had existed for less than half a year and had no link history to lean on.
+The first AI Overview citations on tracked category queries landed inside 12 weeks of launch, on a domain less than half a year old with no link history to lean on.

 The number that mattered